cloro

 Cons

 Pricing.
-Pro plan $99/month entry; enterprise and committed-volume pricing for production workloads.
+Pro plan $99/month entry; committed-volume pricing for production workloads.

-Tier 3: Vertical specialists for Maps, Business Profile, and long-tail Google
+Tier 3: Vertical specialists for Maps and Business Profile

 These tools don’t try to be general SERP APIs.
-They specialize in one or two Google surfaces where pure depth and per-record economics matter more than breadth.
+They go deep on one or two Google surfaces where per-record economics matter more than breadth.

 7. Outscraper — best for Google Maps and Business Profile

-Best for: Teams that need bulk Google Maps and Business Profile data — local SEO agencies, lead-generation programs, business-data buyers — and want the lowest per-record cost on the market.
+Best for: teams needing bulk Google Maps and Business Profile data — local SEO agencies, lead-generation programs — at the lowest per-record cost.

-Outscraper is a Maps and Business Profile specialist with the most aggressive per-record pricing in the category.
-Per their public pricing, the first 500 records are free, the next 99,500 cost $3 per 1,000, and volume above 100,000 records drops to $1 per 1,000 — roughly 30× cheaper than Google’s official Places API at ~$32/1,000 for comparable Pro-tier fields.
+Outscraper is the Maps and Business Profile specialist with the most aggressive per-record pricing in the category.
+Per their public pricing, the first 500 records are free, the next 99,500 cost $3 per 1,000, and volume above 100,000 records drops to $1 per 1,000 — roughly 30× cheaper than Google’s official Places API at ~$32/1,000 for comparable fields.
+The trade-off is scope: Outscraper ships no general SERP product.

 Key features